bioe007/synopsys/README.md

 - Uptime
 - CPU: cores, overall % useage, then % sys, usr, guest, ...
 -  _wonders_ any way to make mpstat type of info here?
+  - by default, show the overall cpu utilization
+  - nice to have - show hot cores with 80% utilization over x sec
 - Number of processes: run|able, sleep, unint sleep, zombies
 - 'Errors' from dmesg and ~ dmesg | tail (or journalctl -b | tail)
 - Memory: free/used (proc/meminfo)